-Dr. Jie Fan is a tenured Professor of Surgery at the University of Pittsburgh School of Medicine and a Research Investigator and the Director of the Surgical Research at the VA Pittsburgh Healthcare System.
+Dr. Jie Fan is a tenured Professor of Surgery and Immunology at the University of Pittsburgh School of Medicine and a Research Investigator and the Director of the Surgical Research at the VA Pittsburgh Healthcare System.
 Dr. Fan received his medical degrees from Second Military Medical University and Shanghai Second Medical University.
 He completed his doctoral and post-doctoral trainings at the State University of New York at Stony Brook.

 Dr. Fan has long been focusing on cellular and molecular mechanisms of cell priming in trauma, sepsis, and organ injury.
 He is a principal investigator of a number of research projects supported by NIH and Department of Veterans Affairs.
 His team has explored several novel mechanisms of receptor crosstalk and cell-cell interaction underlying post-trauma systemic inflammation and organ injury.